NOTICE TO ATTEND ETC.

 The Nomination Committee proposes that the Board shall consist of six members.

-The Nomination Committee proposes that, for the period until the close of the next Annual General Meeting Joakim Andersson, David Chance, Simon Duffy and Bart Swanson shall be re-elected as members of the Board, and that Donata Hopfen and John Lagerling shall be elected as new members of the Board.
+The Nomination Committee proposes that, for the period until the close of the next Annual General Meeting Joakim Andersson, David Chance, Simon Duffy, Donata Hopfen and John Lagerling shall be re-elected as members of the Board, and that Natalie Tydeman shall be elected as new member of the Board.

 The Nomination Committee proposes that David Chance is re-elected as Chairman of the Board.